cosmos/ibc-apps/README.md

 🌌🌌🌌🌌 How to Use this repo
 =============================

-If you'd like to include software in this repo, please [submit a PR](https://github.com/cosmos/ibc-apps).
+If you'd like to include software in this repo, please see [contributing](../ibc-apps/CONTRIBUTING.md).

-If you'd like to become a maintainer of this repo, WHO SHOULD THEY CONTACT?

 🌌🌌🌌🌌🌌 Bonus Content
 =============================